 If you wanted to get technical, you could freeze the water with googly eyes halfway.
 Once they are frozen, add the rest of the water and refreeze.
 This will keep the googly eyes in the middle of the ice.

-Again, these are preschoolers.
+Again, these are preschoolers and toddlers.
 You can freeze either and they will still think this is a SUPER COOL activity.

 When you are ready, simply dump the ice into your storage container.
 Add random kitchen utensils, or allow your preschoolers to come up with the next move.
 Keep in mind, preschoolers play really well on their own terms.